• Recipes

 "This dish has made it into our regular meal rotation.
 My husband loves it!"

-• Pantry-friendly: Made with broth, eggs, soy sauce, and optional frozen veggies.
+• One-pan simplicity: Egg, broth, soy sauce, and optional add-ins.

-• Customizable: Great plain with no vegetables, or add chicken, shrimp, or other precooked extras.
+• Flexible: Great plain, or add chicken, shrimp, or veggies.

-You only need a handful of basic ingredients for this quick fried rice recipe—and no leftover rice or vegetables are required.
+You only need a handful of simple ingredients—no leftover rice required.

 • Instant rice – Minute® Rice or similar.
-No chilling, no day-old rice.
+No day-old rice needed.

-• Chicken broth – More flavor than water.
+• Chicken broth – Adds flavor over plain water.

-• Eggs – One or two, your call.
+• Eggs – One or two, your choice.

-• Butter – For the eggs and onion.
-Oil works too.
+• Butter – For cooking the eggs and onion (oil works too).

 • Onion – A small one, diced.